Here's what you missed on GLEE.

 We decided to look at what they've been up to since the show ended in 2015.

 Lea Michele (Rachel Berry)

 The star that always shone most determinedly on 'Glee' was Rachel Berry, and so the same goes for Lea Michele.
 A Broadway star before the show, she released her two studio albums in 2014 ('Louder') and 2017 ('Places').
 She has also kept her acting career busy, playing Hester Ulrich in 'Scream Queens' and Valentina Barella in the short-lived 'The Mayor'.
-Currently she is on a co-headlining tour with 'Glee' co-star Darren Criss.
-The LM/DC Tour has been touring the US and Canada from May through October.
-It includes a stopover in Dublin's Vicar Street and wraps in the UK next month.
+She recently wrapped a co-headlining tour with 'Glee' co-star Darren Criss.
+The LM/DC Tour toured the US and Canada from May through October and included a stopover in Dublin's Vicar Street.

 Matthew Morrison (Will Schuester)